Manuel Valls: Personal life

 In 1987, Valls married Nathalie Soulié, with whom he had 4 children before divorcing.
 On 1 July 2010, he married Anne Gravoin, a violinist and winner of the Conservatoire de Paris' prestigious Premier Prix for Violin and Chamber Orchestra.
-He met Susana Gallardo in Menorca, from August 2018 they are dating, and they are going to marry on 14 September 2019.
+He met Susana Gallardo in Menorca; in August 2018 they began dating, and they married on 14 September 2019.

-Owing to his family background, Manuel Valls is fluent in French, Spanish, Catalan and Italian, and is distantly related to the Marquesses del Bosch de Arés.
+Owing to his family background, Valls is fluent in French, Spanish, Catalan and Italian, and is distantly related to the Marquesses del Bosch de Arés.